Certificate I in Information, Digital Media and Technology

 Discover how presentation packages can be used to enhance presentations.
 Learn slide design techniques, animations, transitions and more.
 A person who can create quality presentation is an asset to sales teams, managers and other administrative positions.

-EXTRA QCE POINTS
+GET EXTRA GRADE 12 POINTS

 Do you already have skills in IT?
 If so, you could be holding a nationally recognised qualification.